sha256yan/incorrect-fee/README.md

 # Need for an additional FeeHelper function
-- There are currently functions to answer the following question: How much tokens must a user send, to end up with a given amount after fees?
+- There are currently functions to answer the following question: How much tokens must a user send, to end up with a given amountInToBin after fees, before the swap itself takes place?

 ### Evidence
 - LBRouter.getSwapIn(, amountOut, ) needs this question answered.
 At a given price, how many tokens must a user send, to receive amountOut?